scikit-hep/iminuit/doc/studies.rst

 Studies
 =======

 The following studies explore different aspects of the library, including its performance.
-These studies are not developed into tutorials, so are rather intended for an advanced audience.
+This content is intended for an advanced audience.

 .. toctree::
     :maxdepth: 1

+    notebooks/interactive
     notebooks/binned_vs_unbinned
     notebooks/template_fits
     notebooks/hesse_and_minos